greentfrapp/greentfrapp.github.io/_posts/2018-08-21-ethicsnet.md

 \<EXAMPLE HERE>

 In the example above, the video of a face is paired with a corresponding screencapture of the expression, audio clip and subtitle.
-As the example hints, existing movies and video platforms are a tremendous source of samples.
+As the example hints, existing movies, documentaries and video platforms are a tremendous source of samples.

 **Important Note:** We might want to remove textual information from audio cues.
 This can be done by applying a form of blurring to the audio cues, so only nontextual information such as pitch and speed is retained.